B.S. in Data Science: Foundations Track

 • MAT 170 Mathematics for Data Analytics & Decision Making

-• STA 142A Introduction to Statistical Learning
+• STA 142A Statistical Learning I

-Mathematics
+Mathematics (8 units)

 Three elective courses in a related discipline.